 For 2018 we tested two ultra compact portable grills.
 The Cuisinart Petite Gourmet is one we've looked at for a few years, and the Eureka Gonzo Grill (on the right) is a newer entry.
 The Eureka is more portable and more versatile.

 This grill is great, overall.
 We love it.
 It's fast and light.
 Seriously, this puppy is a grab n go, and it takes about two minutes to set up.
 It's reliable and easy to use, and its versatility is sweet.
 It can be a tabletop or stand-alone grill.
 It can even be something in the middle if your unique grilling situation calls for it.
 It's also fuel efficient.
-In head-to-head tests, we preferred the Eureka Gonzo Grill for its superior portability, but still appreciate the performance of the Petite Gourmet.
+In head-to-head tests, we preferred the Primus Kuchoma for its superior portability, but still appreciate the performance of the Petite Gourmet.